-Our global community-led housing programme is supporting key networks and organisations – including the CoHabitat Network and MOBA Housing Network – that are pioneers, but face difficulties.
+Our global community-led housing programme is supporting key networks and organisations – including the CoHabitat Network and MOBA Housing SCE – that are pioneers, but face difficulties.
 We are working with them to develop strategies and tools to overcome these challenges.

 What is community-led housing?

 The National CLT Network define community-led housing as ‘local people playing a leading and lasting role in solving housing problems’.

 There are three main ways community-led housing is delivered:

 - Group-led: Grassroots groups responding to housing need or demand, or people seeking to deliver their own homes.

 - Extension of community-based activity: Existing community-based organisations with local roots decide to provide housing in addition to their current activities.

 - Developer-Community partnership: A local authority/landowner/housing association or small builder wants to provide housing that benefits the local area permanently.
 They access community-led housing expertise to recruit ‘founder members’ from within the community and support them to take over ownership/stewardship and/or management of the homes.